-As part of my work for the Moshe Kraus Project, I have been researching the Holocaust in Hungary and have come to appreciate more and more my late Mother’s saying, that “anyone who survived the Shoah is a miracle!”
+As part of my work for the Moshe Kraus Project, I have been researching the Holocaust in Hungary and have come to appreciate more and more my late Mother’s saying that “anyone who survived the Shoah is a miracle!”

 1. Budapest ’44: Rescue and Resistance, 1944-1945 by Moshe Holczler

-3. Deadly Carousel: A Singer’s Story of the Second World War
+2. Deadly Carousel: A Singer’s Story of the Second World War

-4. Hasidic Tales of the Holocaust edited by Yaffa Eliach
+3. Hasidic Tales of the Holocaust edited by Yaffa Eliach

-Eighty-nine original testimonies of first-person accounts by Orthodox Jews, as they attempt to flee, and are sometimes entrapped, and sometimes miraculously saved, all over Europe.
+Eighty-nine original testimonies of first-person accounts by Orthodox Jews, as they attempt to flee, are sometimes entrapped, and sometimes miraculously saved, all over Europe.

-5, Surviving the Hell of Auschwitz and Dachau: A Teenage Struggle Toward Freedom from Hatred, by Leslie Schwartz
+5. Surviving the Hell of Auschwitz and Dachau: A Teenage Struggle Toward Freedom from Hatred, by Leslie Schwartz

-Leslie Schwartz’ memoir of survival as an under-age, under-size, 12-year-old.
+Leslie Schwartz’s memoir of survival as an under-age, under-size, 12-year-old.
 Schwartz tells of the individuals who came out of the blue to help him, sometimes with a single glass of milk or a sandwich.
 He recounts how he tracked them down after the war, one by one, to thank them.
-He continues to speak about his experiences both in Germany and the rest of the world.
+He continues to speak about his experiences in Germany and the rest of the world.